mikecroucher/R_awareness/Section2.md

     plot(x,y)

 A colleague tells you that there is a better function for plotting.
-She shows you on her machine.
-It looks nicer so you try it yourself:
+She shows you on her machine and since you think it looks much nicer than the basic **plot**, you try it on your machine:

     qplot(x)
     Error: could not find function "qplot"